Definition of Plot

 Plot is a literary term used to describe the events that make up a story, or the main part of a story.
 These events relate to each other in a pattern or a sequence.
 The structure of a novel depends on the organization of events in the plot of the story.

-Plot is known as the foundation of a novel or story which the characters and settings are built around.
+Plot is known as the foundation of a novel or story, around which the characters and settings are built.
 It is meant to organize information and events in a logical manner.
 When writing the plot of a piece of literature, the author has to be careful that it does not dominate the other parts of the story.

-Among the examples of plot in modern literature, Harry Potter and the Sorcerer’s Stone (written by J.K.
-Rowling) is probably the most familiar to both readers and moviegoers.
+Among the examples of plot in modern literature, Harry Potter and the Sorcerer’s Stone is probably the most familiar to both readers and moviegoers.
 The plot of the story begins when Harry learns that Professor Snape is after the Sorcerer’s Stone.
 The Professor lets loose a troll, who nearly kills Harry and his friends.
-In addition, Harry finds out that Hagrid let out the secret of the giant dog to a stranger in return for a dragon which means that Snape can now reach the Sorcerer’s Stone.
+In addition, Harry finds out that Hagrid let out the secret of the giant dog to a stranger in return for a dragon, which means that Snape can now reach the Sorcerer’s Stone.

-The plot is what forms a memory in the readers’ mind, allowing them to think about the book and even making them want to read it again.
-By identifying and understanding the plot, the reader is able to understand the message being conveyed by the author and the explicit or implicit moral of the story.
+The plot is what forms a memory in readers’ minds, allowing them to think about the book and even making them want to read it again.
+By identifying and understanding the plot, the reader is able to understand the message being conveyed by the author, and the explicit or implicit moral of the story.